brimdata/zed/docs/formats/zst.md

 # ZST - ZNG stacked format

-ZST, pronounced "zest", is an object storage format for columnar data based on [the Zed data model](zed-data-model.md).
+ZST, pronounced "zest", is a file format for columnar data based on [the Zed data model](zed-data-model.md).
 ZST is the "stacked" version of Zed, where the fields from a stream of Zed records are stacked into vectors that form columns.